ATHLETIC THERAPY

 WHAT IS AN ATHLETIC THERAPIST?

 An Athletic Therapist (AT) is a member of the Canadian Athletic Therapists Association (CATA).
 The Canadian designation for Certified Athletic Therapists is CAT(C).
-Athletic Therapists are also members of the College of Kinesiologists of Ontario, meaning ATs are apart of the Regulated Health Professions Act (1991).
+Most Athletic Therapists are also members of the College of Kinesiologists of Ontario, meaning most ATs are apart of the Regulated Health Professions Act (1991).

 WHAT DOES AN ATHLETIC THERAPIST DO?